 Who should be invited to participate on the call?

-The call is intended for leaders, SDs and above.
-It is counterproductive to include BPs or Directors with the leaders because you will be tracking KPIs that do not apply to their level.
-However, the NLAC will work with BPs and Directors as long as you keep the KPIs simple and applicable to their starting position, but never mix the groups.
+The call is intended for team leaders.
+It is counterproductive to include brand new team members with the leaders because you will be tracking KPIs that do not apply to their level.
+However, the NLAC will work with leaders as long as you keep the KPIs simple and applicable to their starting position, but never mix the groups.